 - Preheat oven broiler to HI.
 Place tomatoes on a sheet try and place under the broiler for 4 minutes, until the tomatoes begin to brown and be covered in black spots.

 - Turn the tomatoes and leave in oven for 4 more minutes.
 Remove from oven.
 Using your blender, process until you have a smooth puree.
 Strain and set aside.

 - Heat a large pot to medium-low heat and add ¼ cup of water.
 Add onions and let cook until tender and transparent, about 4 minutes.
 Add garlic, and cook for 1 more minute.

 - Pour in tomato puree, and bring it up to a simmer.

-- Add hearts of palm, artichoke hearts, olives, capers, red peppers, bay leaf, and nori flakes.
+Add chickpeas, olives, capers, red peppers, bay leaf, and nori flakes.
 Continue to simmer for 5-6 minutes.
 Stir well.

 - Add parsley, potatoes, pickled banana peppers.
 Let simmer for 8 more minutes.
 If the sauce thickens too much, adjust with vegetable stock or water.

 - Season with salt and pepper to taste.

 If you are looking for a fishy taste use 2 tsp. of nori flakes.
 Serve with rice or crusty bread.
 The pickled pepper can be spicy or mild depending on your preference.
 In some states they add raisins and slivered almonds, you can add those as well.
 If you would like to add more texture to the dish you can add hearts of palm or artichoke hearts.

 Disclaimer: This post contains affiliate links, meaning at no additional cost to you, I will earn a commission if you click through, and make a purchase.
 Thank you for your support!